IvanVarbanov/SoftUni/JavaScript/04.JavaScript-Applications/20.Single-Page-Application/DonUni/README.md

         }
         ```

-    -   This skeleton by default is configured and connected with `SoftUni-JS-App-Course-Projects`
+-   This skeleton by default is configured and connected with `SoftUni-JS-App-Course-Projects` in my firebase account.

-## Resources folder

--   In this folder add all tasks and resources you have given to make the SPA

 ## Server